-- Convergent thinking; Divergent thinking
+Convergent thinking; Divergent thinking

+Divergent thinking; Convergent thinking

 - Creativity; Convergent thinking

-- Divergent thinking; Convergent thinking

-- Illumination; Mapping

-- 50 According to the course textbook, current research indicates that creative problem solving Välj ett alternativ: - requires unconscious work that goes on after one has consciously put the problem to the side. - seems to draw on heuristics and analogies in the same way that ordinary problem solving does. - draws on mental processes that are distinct from the processes relevant to more ordinary problem solving. - can be interrupted by divergent thinking.
+- 50 According to the course textbook, current research indicates that creative problem solving Välj ett alternativ: - can be interrupted by divergent thinking. - $\hfill \ensuremath{\bigcirc}$ requires unconscious work that goes on after one has consciously put the problem to the side. - seems to draw on heuristics and analogies in the same way that ordinary problem ving does. - draws on mental processes that are distinct from the processes relevant to more or problem solving.